Hanzhi11/API_APP_HanzhiZhang_T2A2/README.md

 - Get access

    - Register an account
-     - Customers: Use `GET /customers/register/` endpoint with required attributes of first_name, last_name, email, password and contact_name.
+     - Customers: Use `POST /customers/register/` endpoint with required attributes of first_name, last_name, email, password and contact_name.

     ![customer_registration](docs/api-doc/customer-registration.png)

-     - Veterinarians: Use `GET /veterinarians/register/` endpoint with required attributes of first_name, last_name, email, password, sex and is_admin and optional attributes of description and languages.
+     - Veterinarians: Use `POST /veterinarians/register/` endpoint with required attributes of first_name, last_name, email, password, sex and is_admin and optional attributes of description and languages.

     ![veterinarian_registration](docs/api-doc/vet-registration.png)